SethKoren/starter-academic/content/research/_index.md

 and understand all the possible hints of new physics, and then trying to point out possibilities and connections that all the brilliant senior physicists who were thinking over these topics in real time as they were developed have missed.

-This is a program borne out of ignoring all sensible advice on specialization and how to divide time between performing new calculations versus mentoring undergrads or writing pedagogical materials or reading old papers.
+This is a program borne out of ignoring all sensible advice on what topics to think about and specialization and writing pedagogical materials and reading old papers.
 As of this writing, I still believe this to be a valuable pursuit, but we shall see where it gets me.